-The region around the Kiryamu mill is suited to grow some of the best coffee in Burundi.
-It is surrounded by the Ruvubu National Forest, has freshwater lakes, and is close enough to the capitol city to have access to infrastructure and technological advances.
+The region around the Kiryama mill is suited to grow some of the best coffee in Burundi.
+It is surrounded by the Ruvubu National Forest, has freshwater lakes, and is close enough to the capital city to have access to infrastructure and technological advances.

 This is a washed process coffee, as are most Burundi beans, and it is a versatile bean -- it roasts and acts a lot like a Kenya.
-Our favorite roast on this is about 1 minute (10 degrees) past the end of the first cracks.
-Here you get a toned down lemon-lime acidity (think 7-Up), and a caramel-raisin flavor with a cinnamon finish.
+Our favorite roast on this is about 30 seconds (8 degrees) past the end of the first cracks.
+Here you get a toned down fruit acidity (think mango, butterscotch, orange), and a caramel-raisin flavor with a cinnamon finish.
 It's not sour -- mostly sweet.
 The intricacies of the hidden flavors make it enjoyable to sip at.

-If you roast this just to the 2nd cracks and let it out, you get a coffee with no acidity, caramel and black cherry tastes, and sweetness but also you start to taste the roast.
+If you roast this just barely to the 2nd cracks and let it out, you get a coffee with no acidity, caramel and black cherry tastes, and sweetness but also you start to taste the roast.
 Medium body, caramelized sugar sweetness.
-Take it 45 seconds into the 2nd cracks (or even a little darker) and you get a sweet French Roast, although a drop of cream brings out a caramel flavor that makes it even better.
+I actually really like it 45 seconds into the 2nd cracks (or even 60 seconds!) where you get a sweet French Roast with notes of burnt brownies/cake, although a drop of cream brings out a caramel flavor that makes it even better.
 Better yet, make it as a shot of espresso to get a caramel, spiced, sweet shot of espresso.